microsoft/aici/README.md

   minimal overhead to the generation process
 - [Flexible](#flexibility): Controllers can be written in any language that can compile to Wasm (Rust, C, C++, ...), or be interpreted inside Wasm (Python, JavaScript, ...)

+AICI is a prototype, designed and built at [Microsoft Research](https://www.microsoft.com/en-us/research/).

+> [!TIP]
+> We are [looking for a research intern](https://jobs.careers.microsoft.com/us/en/job/1659267).
+You have to be accepted or currently enrolled in a PhD program or an equivalent research-oriented program in Computer Science or related STEM field.

 ## Getting started